Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

    12.40 :         34f18:       66 0f 7f 40 a0          movdqa %xmm0,-0x60(%eax)
    12.31 :         34f1d:       66 0f 7f 40 b0          movdqa %xmm0,-0x50(%eax)

-At a glance, it looks like the time is being spent copying pixmaps to the card.
-Further investigation would be needed to determine why pixmaps are being copied around so much but a starting point would be to take an ancient build of libpixmap out of the library path where it was totally forgotten about from months ago!
+At a glance, it looks like the woke time is being spent copying pixmaps to the card.
+Further investigation would be needed to determine why pixmaps are being copied around so much but a starting point would be to take an ancient build of libpixmap out of the woke library path where it was totally forgotten about from months ago!